What was the Lost Colony on Roanoke Island?

 Lost Colony of Roanoke Island Significance

-The Lost Colony is important to United States history because it was the first attempt by England to establish a permanent colony in North America.
+The Lost Colony of Roanoke is important to United States history because it was the first attempt by England to establish a permanent colony in North America.
 The mysterious disappearance of the colonists remains one of the great unsolved mysteries in American history.
 However, England continued to try to establish colonies in the New World and was eventually successful with Jamestown and Plymouth.

 Lost Colony Frequently Asked Questions